Deploy the Firewall Management Center Virtual on KVM

 What to do next

-• Complete the setup process using a computer on your management network to browse to the web interface of the management center virtual.
+• Complete the setup process using a computer on your management network to browse to the web interface of the Firewall Management Center Virtual.

 Perform Initial Setup Using the Web Interface

-The following procedure describes how you complete the initial setup on the management center virtual using the web interface.
+The following procedure describes how you complete the initial setup on the Firewall Management Center Virtual using the web interface.

 Procedure